skumar213/budgetly/README.md

 # Setup & Start

 1. Install dependencies: `npm install`
+2. Create a database called `budgetly`
-2. A few secret variables need to be defined before using the app.
+3. A few secret variables need to be defined before using the app.
 Make a `.env` file on the project's root folder and add the following:
    1. `JWT="budgetlyApp"`
    2. `SEED_USER_PASS="budgetlyApp"`
    3. `YAHOO_FINANCE_API="Can get one for free from: https://www.yahoofinanceapi.com/"`
-3. Sync and seed your database by running `npm run seed`
+4. Sync and seed your database by running `npm run seed`
-4. Use `npm run start:dev` to start a local server (on port 8080)
+5. Use `npm run start:dev` to start a local server (on port 8080)

 # How to use